Yeeldx/yeeldbox-devdocs/docs/getting-started/products/ycrv/faq.md

 Nope!
 You can migrate anytime in the future.
 Contracts are trustless and migrations cannot be stopped.

 ### How are Curve DAO governance votes handled in this system?
-The Yearn [governance multisig](https://etherscan.io/address/0xfeb4acf3df3cdea7399794d0869ef76a6efaff52) will retain the sole ability to cast votes in the Curve DAO.
+The Yeeldx [governance multisig](https://etherscan.io/address/0xfeb4acf3df3cdea7399794d0869ef76a6efaff52) will retain the sole ability to cast votes in the Curve DAO.
 They will do so with close consultation with the [Crypto Risk Team](https://twitter.com/cryptorisksteam) and other Curve DAO stakeholders to ensure risk is properly assessed and all votes promote the long-term interests of the Curve DAO.
 While it is possible that the yCRV system can be upgraded to someday grant these voting rights to yCRV token holders (only if enforcing a sufficiently long lock time), there is no current plan to do so.